 Trafficking of human organs is also prohibited under Federal Law No. 51 of 2006 on Combating Human Trafficking Crimes (100 KB, PDF).
 Article 1 of the law provides: Exploitation includes all forms of sexual abuse, involuntary servitude, mistreatment, coercion and abuse of work force, as well as illegal trading in human organs.

-, Ministry of Health and Prevention is preparing a national donors’ registry.
-Anyone in the UAE regardless of nationality can become a donor or recipient of an organ during a transplant surgery and the option will be linked to each individual’s Emirates ID.
+As part of the National Program for Organ Donation and Transplantation, Ministry of Health and Prevention launched HAYAT, a registry of national donors.
+Anyone in the UAE regardless of his/her nationality can become a donor or transplant recipient.
+The HAYAT registry is linked to each individual’s Emirates ID.

 Prohibitions under the law

 The Decree Law prohibits the sale of human organs and tissues or other body parts in any way for the purpose of transplantation.
 It also bans unlicensed advertising of transplantation of human organs, tissues and body parts.

 Conditions for living donors

 Living donors must be legally competent persons.
 They should unconditionally express that they are donating their organs by their own free will.
 It should also be confirmed from an authorised medical committee that no harm can fall on them from donation.

 Donation by living donors is restricted to relatives within the fourth degree and couples married for at least two years.
 Living donors can unconditionally backtrack on their decision at any time; however, they may not recover a donated organ once it is removed.

 Conditions for deceased donors